Melchior de Marion Brésillac: Society of African Missions founding

 Though deeply disappointed by the incident in India, Brésillac was undaunted in his missionary goals.
 While in Rome, he conceived his desire to bring the Gospel to "the most abandoned peoples of Africa."
 With the approval of the Holy See, he founded the Society of African Missions (Société des Missions Africaines, in French) (SMA Fathers) on December 8, 1856 in Lyon, France.

 He spent the next two years recruiting and training his new missionaries.
 In 1858, the first SMA missionaries (priests and brothers) set out for what was the newly created Vicariate Apostolic of Sierra Leone in western Africa.

+Their ship, the Danaé, was almost destroyed in a storm.

 That first group was joined on May 14, 1859 by Brésillac who arrived with two more missionaries in Freetown, Sierra Leone.
 However, all of the SMA missionaries there succumbed to a yellow fever epidemic that raged through Freetown.
 Reportedly, all but one of the missionaries were dead within weeks of arriving.

 Death

-Brésillac died of yellow fever on June 25, 1859, only six weeks after he arrived in Africa, at an early age of 46.
+Brésillac died of yellow fever, on June 25, 1859, only six weeks after he arrived in Africa, at an early age of 46.
 Despite the tragedy, the newly trained SMA missionary priests who had remained behind in France were still eager to go to Africa to carry out the mission started by their Founder.
 The work and vision of Brésillac continued under the care of his close friend and advisor, Fr.
 Augustin Planque.